The 7 Best Places to Travel Alone in 2020

 Japan can be made budget friendly if planned and researched properly.
 For example; taking the Shinkansen bullet train may seem tempting, but each ride can be costly depending on your destination, so opt for other modes of transportation while you are there.
 Instead, purchase your Japan Rail (JR) Pass prior to arriving in Japan.
 Although not as quick as the bullet train, this is the most economical way to travel across multiple cities in Japan.
 Beware that tickets sell out quickly in late April to early May during Golden Week, during Oben in mid August and New Years until the start of January.

-Staying in capsule pods at hostels or sleeping at traditional ryokan (Japanese inns) are great ways to stay on budget.
+Staying in capsule pods,a unique experience on its own, or sleeping at a traditional ryokan (Japanese inns) are great ways to stay on budget.
 If you’re looking for ways to eat cheaply, try finding a conveyor belt sushi restaurant or opt for low cost, yet delicious, street food.

 What to Expect in Japan